Trusted WordPress tutorials, when you need them most.

 To add your pen name, you need to visit the Users » Your Profile page and add the name next to the ‘Nickname’ field.

-After entering your nickname, click on the drop-down menu next to ‘Display name publicly as’ option and select your nickname.
+After entering your nickname, click on the drop-down menu next to the ‘Display name publicly as’ option and select your nickname.

 Pseudonym